martinwoodward/octolamp/UNIVERSE_ASSEMBLY.md

 Your Octolamp kit includes all the components you need to assemble your very own Octolamp!
 Follow these step-by-step instructions to get your lamp up and running.

+You can find a video version of this tutorial here: https://youtu.be/Ya8gMkDxdD4

 Powered by an [Adafruit Sparkle Motion Mini](https://www.adafruit.com/product/6314) microcontroller, your Octolamp features an LED strip that is smarter than it may first appear.

 ## What is Included